krackers/mouseterm-plus/README.md

 This varies widely and depends on the specific program. `less`, [Emacs][5], and [Vim][6] are good places to test out mouse reporting.

+> How do I disable mouse reporting temporarily?

+Use "Send Mouse Events" in the Shell menu.

+> How do I configure mouse reporting on a profile basis?

+In the preferences dialog under Settings, you can configure terminal profiles.
+Select the profile you want to configure, go to the Keyboard section, and click the "Mouse..." button to change what mouse buttons are reported to programs in the terminal.

 > How do I enable mouse reporting in Vim?